stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 subsections, grouped first by the data type of fields they operate on (:ref:`real-valued <lfric-built-ins-real>` and :ref:`integer-valued <lfric-built-ins-int>`) and then by the mathematical operation they perform.

-For clarity, the calculation performed by each Built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the Built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised Maths library).
+The field arguments in Built-ins are the derived types that represent the :ref:`LFRic fields <lfric-field>`, however mathematical operations are actually performed on the data of the *field proxies* (e.g.
+``field1_proxy_data(:)``).
+For instance, ``X_plus_Y`` Built-in adds
+values of two field proxies in a loop over DoFs

+..code-block:: fortran

+  DO df=loop0_start,loop0_stop
+     field3_proxy%data(df) = field1_proxy%data(df) + field2_proxy%data(df)

+where the loop limits depend on the use of :ref:`distributed memory
+<distributed_memory>`, :ref:`annexed DoFs <lfric-annexed_dofs>` or both.

 As described in the PSy-layer :ref:`Argument Intents
 <dynamo0.3-psy-arg-intents>` section, the Fortran intent of LFRic
 :ref:`field <lfric-field>` objects is always ``in``.
 The field or scalar that has its data modified by a Built-in is marked in **bold**.

-.. note:: The field arguments in Built-ins are the derived types that
-          represent the :ref:`LFRic fields <lfric-field>`, however
-          mathematical operations are actually performed on the data of the *field proxies* (e.g. ``field1_proxy_data(:)``).
-PSyclone
-          issue #1149 will revisit the representation of declarations and computations in the descriptions of individual Built-ins.
+For clarity, the calculation performed by each Built-in is described using Fortran array syntax without the details about field proxies.
+The actual implementation of the Built-in may change in future (*e.g.* it could be implemented by PSyclone generating a call to an optimised Maths library).

 .. _dynamo0.3-api-built-ins-metadata: